 finish with mascara // Mascara is always a must.
 Use whichever one makes your lashes look the biggest, fluffiest versions of themselves!
 Or you could use false lashes, but I’m way too lazy for that on an everyday basis.

 optional “eyeshadow” // I will often add some bronzer to my crease for some extra definition around the eyes.
 Nothing too crazy; just a little something.
 Totally optional.

-basic lip balm // Comfort and cleanliness are key when it comes to what’s under your mask.
+basic lip balm // Comfort and cleanliness are key when it comes to the happenings underneath your mask.
 Any products that are pigmented or sticky are a no-go for me.
-However, my lips are so used to having something on them at all times that wearing nothing leaves them feeling chapped.
+However, my lips are so used to having something on them at all times that wearing nothing leaves them feeling chapped and cranky.
 I apply a layer of basic, old-school Chapstick and that keeps my lips comfortable for hours.
 In case you’ve forgotten, since Chapstick has been out of style for so long 😅, the texture is lightweight, slightly waxy, and not sticky at all.
 Strawberry flavor is my favorite.

 weatherproof your eyebrows // If you have unruly brows like me, this step is a must.
 If you have a brow gel, that’s great.
 I don’t have one at the moment, so I simply spritz some hairspray on a spoolie and brush through my brows.

 (If you’re wondering why I don’t have a brow gel, well, it’s because I’m thrifty and I don’t want to buy it 😆.
 Can’t you tell from my fancy spoolie, née an empty eyebrow pencil?)